Pittsburgh Psychoanalytic Center

 Continuing Education Credits: 40 continuing education credits are available if all classes are attended.
 For more information on continuing education credits contact administration@pghpsa.org.

-Class Dates: Monday evenings, 7:00-9:00 p.m. via Zoom.
-Dates: TO BE ANNOUNCED SOON
+Class Dates: Monday evenings, 7:00-9:00 p.m. via Zoom, beginning in September 2024:

 Continuing Education - Psychologists